-In the chart in Figure 1.7, you can see that the marriage rate (blue, bottom) is declining a bit faster than the divorce rate (red, top), which is one of the factors that makes it appear as if
+In the chart in Figure 1.7, you can see that the marriage rate (blue, bottom) is declining a bit faster than the divorce rate (red, top), which is one of the factors that makes it appear as if divorce is increasing.
+It's actually declining, just at a slower rate than marriage is declining:

 Figure 1.7.
 Marriage and divorce rates have gone down since the 1990s.
 This data comes from Statistical Abstract, 2009 based on the U.S. Census.
-Figure 1.7 Image Description years between approximately 1946 and 1964 as shown in Figure 1.8.
+Figure 1.7 Image Description